What A-levels do you need to study law?

 I think English and history probably help in the sense that they refine your essay writing skills.
 My essay writing skills needed work when I got to university, but I caught up in the end!

 Alternatively, what A-level subjects are useful for law?

 - Essay-based subjects such as history or English will set you up nicely for law at degree level.

 - Many law students take subjects like a foreign language, maths, science, English, history or geography – these are good choices for students who want to keep their degree options flexible.

 You can browse law courses here on The Uni Guide to learn more, including full entry requirements and the common A-level subjects current students apply with – compare these to get an idea of how flexible a university may be on the subjects they actually accept, against what they ask for upfront.

-Take a look at our section on actual university requirements below, or browse law courses to see what specific universities say about GCSE requirements.
+Take a look at our section on university requirements below, or browse law courses to see what specific universities say about GCSE requirements.

 Other similar degree subjects

 Not so sure that you want to study law at university?
 These degree subjects have similar A-level subject requirements:

 - Read more: subject guide to studying a law degree